edaehn/bitsgalore.github.io/_posts/2020-06-30-restoring-liesbets-virtual-home.md

 <B><A HREF="http://imagine.xs4all.nl/ziklies/"> Go to the toilet</a></B>
 ```

 Here, the URL points to an external domain that doesn't exist anymore.
-So, I changed this to this:
+So, I changed this to:

 ```html
 <B><A HREF="e-toilet.html"> Go to the toilet</a></B>